Adeline-Chew/UPGrad/README.md

 ## Available Scripts

-In the project directory (/upgrad), you can run:
+In the project directory (inside /upgrad), you can run:

 ### `yarn start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view our web app in the browser (Google Chrome is recommended).